Skip to content

 Time_settings

-To define a temporal structure for a model instance, you need to create the following objects and relationships:
+To define a temporal structure for a model instance, you need to create the following entities:

-• solve objects called full-year-dispatch, 2day-dispatch and 5week-invest.
+• solve entities called full-year-dispatch, 2day-dispatch and 5week-invest.
 In addition, they need the following parameters:

 • a map-type parameter period_timeblockSet to define the timeblockset to be used by each period.
 Here each of the three use their timeblockSet to describe the same period p2020.
 The first column of the map has the period: p2020 and the second column the timeblockSet: full-year, 2day or 5week